Common Schools Of Psychology

 In addition to examining the relationship between human behavior and wellness, a health psychologist may work with patients to find solutions to their issues.
 Like clinical psychology, this type of psychology blends the field of psychology with medicine, and professionals from both may find work in the same capacities.

 Educational psychologists are dedicated to the study of learning behaviors.
 They are commonly found in schools for all ages but are primarily known for working with younger individuals.
 An educational psychologist may be interested in working with gifted learners and those with learning disabilities.
 Each has different ways of retaining information, and these types of psychologists will try to understand their learning methods.

 In addition to this, an educational psychologist can help improve student's learning experiences and better their outcome in school.
 Even gifted and talented students who naturally excel in academics, art, or athleticism may still be separated from students in their class because they require special attention.

 A consumer psychologist studies specific behaviors and buying habits of different types of people, along with what influences them.
 For example, if people prefer one brand of soft drink over a different one, they want to know why this is the case.
 Businesses may employ one of these psychologists to learn about these kinds of trends so they can better serve the customer's needs.

 Emotions can also influence how and why we buy things, and a consumer psychologist may be interested in behaviors such as retail therapy, which is the act of buying things to cope with the negativity and stresses of life.

-Out of all of the types of psychology, this is one of the oldest subfields; however, it is also a growing one, especially with the rise of e-commerce.
-Related to this, a consumer psychologist might want to understand why some people prefer to shop online rather than in-person, or vice-versa.
+Out of all the types of psychology, this is one of the oldest subfields.
+However, it is also a growing one, especially with the rise of e-commerce.
+Related to this, a consumer psychologist might want to understand why some people prefer to shop online rather than in person or vice-versa.